ryjen/the-fatherless/screenplay.md

 ### **Scene 1 – Ruling Class Debate**

-**Location:** Roman Palace – Council Hall – Day **Action:** The elite discuss growing external threats and a rising cult in the city.
+**Location:** Aurelian Palace – Council Hall – Day **Action:** The elite discuss growing external threats and a rising cult in the city.
 Moral corruption runs rampant: incest, orgies, and homosexuality in the ruling class.
-Cassian, a slave master, is frustrated by rival cities contempt for the brutal crucifixion of Spartacus’s army.
+Cassian, a slave master, is frustrated by rival cities contempt for the brutal crucifixion of a runaway slave army.

 **Dialogue:**
 **Cassian** (disgusted): “That is outrageous.
 We have rules!”